Geetansh431/Gemini-Clone/README.md

-# Airbnb
+# Gemini 2.0

-This project is a web application that replicates the core functionalities of Airbnb, allowing users to book accommodations, manage listings, and handle bookings seamlessly.
-Built with a modern tech stack, this application aims to provide a user-friendly experience similar to Airbnb.
+This project is a React-based user interface for interacting with the Google Gemini API, utilizing the Generative AI SDK.
+The application allows users to input prompts and receive generative responses from the Gemini model.

 ## Features